-April 2022 marks 30 years of Become, the national charity for children in care and young care leavers. #30YearsOfBecome
+April 2022 marked 30 years of Become, the national charity for children in care and young care leavers.

 In 1992 we were established as a charity born out of Who Cares? magazine, which started in 1985.
 Since then, we’ve stood shoulder to shoulder with young people in care and care leavers, working hard to improve their everyday lives and future life chances.

-During our 30th anniversary year, we will take you through some of the highlights of our 30-year history, explore what has changed during that time, and what we will continue to fight for going forward alongside care-experienced young people.
+During our 30th anniversary, we revisited some of the highlights from our 30-year history, explored what has changed during that time, and what we will continue to fight for alongside care-experienced young people.

 Hear from Faith Zoradey, a young care leaver who has been working on Become's archive as part of our 30th anniversary.
 Faith discusses how Become has championed care-experienced voices since its beginnings as the Who Cares Trust in 1992.